czarpino/angular-image-cropper/README.md

 # Angular Image Cropper

-Add a directive to turn image elements into croppers.
-Allows dragging and zooming in/out.
-Works with touch too -- I still need to work on the pinch, though.
+Add a directive to turn an image element into an image cropping canvas!
+Drag around and zoom in or out.

 ## Usage